sav-che/TL-2/Authors/Meyer, Bernhard {std. B. Mey.}.md

-> [!cite] BHL link: this entry starts at [page 440](https://www.biodiversitylibrary.org/item/104137#page/456/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 440](https://www.biodiversitylibrary.org/page/33355527) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Meyer, Bernhard (1767-1836), German botanist and ornithologist in the Wetterau; 1791-1796 practicing physician at Hanau; from 1796 pharmacist and dentist at Offenbach. (*B. Mey.*).
+Meyer, Bernhard (1767-1836), German botanist and ornithologist in the Wetterau; 1791-1796 practicing physician at Hanau; from 1796 pharmacist and dentist at Offenbach.
+**Abbreviated name**: *B. Mey.*

 #### Herbarium and types